 So far we’ve really only talked about B2C marketing, but you may be wondering how you can make an impact for B2B customers.
 A little personality goes a long way in the often-faceless corporate world, and it can be a potent tool because so few brands seem comfortable with the idea of injecting charisma into their communications.

-Think of your packaging as an opportunity to display the culture of your company; presenting clients with branded packaging that makes your business stand out can help ensure that when it’s time for contract renewals and re-stocking, you’ll be fresh in the mind and come out on top.
+Think of your packaging as an opportunity to display the culture of your company; presenting clients with integrated labels that make your business stand out can help ensure that when it’s time for contract renewals and re-stocking, you’ll be fresh in the mind and come out on top.

 The bottom line